biotite-dev/hydride/doc/theory.rst

 all compounds from the
 `Chemical Component Dictionary <https://www.wwpdb.org/data/ccd>`_.

-The target molecule, in the shown example we use toluene (*red*), is split into fragments in a similar fashion.
+The target molecule, in the shown example we use toluene (*red*), is also split into fragments.
-But in contrast to the molecules for the fragment library the created fragments of course miss hydrogen atoms.
+But in contrast to the molecules, that were used to create the fragment library, these fragments of course miss hydrogen atoms.

 .. figure:: /images/target_fragments.png
    :width: 800

    *Fragmentation of the target molecule toluene.*

-Now for each target molecule fragment *(red)*, or *target fragment* in short, the matching fragment from the fragment library *(blue)* is selected.
-Although the target fragment has no hydrogen atoms, this works, because the hydrogen atoms are not part of the library key.
+Nevertheless, a library key can also be formed for each of these *target fragments*.
+Hence, the fragment library is accessed with this key to obtain a corresponding *library fragment* with hydrogen atoms.

-In the next step, the target fragment coordinates are translated so that the central atom lies in the coordinate origin, as does the library fragment.
+In the next step, the target fragment coordinates are translated to place its central atom in the coordinate origin, too.
+Now the library fragment is rotated about the coordinate origin to minimize the atom atom distances to the target fragment [1]_ [2]_.
+In the final step the library fragment is moved back to the original position of the target fragment using the reversed translation vector.
+The hydrogen coordinates in this transformed library fragment *(encircled)* are the desired coordinates for the target fragment.

+central atom lies in the coordinate origin, as does the library fragment.
 Then the library fragment is superimposed onto the target fragment by rotation about the coordinate origin [1]_ [2]_.